hylandtechoutreach/CSEdWeek/TurtleChallenges.md

 Play around with the turtles to create something cool!
 Feel free to start from the challenges below, or do something completely different.

 ## Pentagon
-Update the code so that the turtle draws a square instead of a triangle.
+Update the code so that the turtle draws a pentagon instead of a triangle.

 ### Code to update
 ```python